NET WORTH: $600 million, estimated

 In terms of which causes I'd like to support, I'd consider anything, but am probably most sympathetic to health, freedom, and education.
 In terms of solutions, I'm very skeptical of centralization, one-size-fits-all solutions, and people who are certain of the answer.
 I also prefer to support things that have tangible, objective outcomes (where you could say, 'this money was used to purchase X' or 'this money was used to fund study Y, which will be published this fall.').

-It's unclear what the status of this "crowdsourced philanthropy" is and if any giving actually came out of it.
+The status and results of this "crowdsourced philanthropy" are unclear.
 This new phenomenon has had mixed reviews and only comprises about 1 percent of United States philanthropic dollars but keeps growing as more companies such as Pepsi, Best Buy and American Express join the game.

 HEALTH: One area of interest for Buchheit has been health, perhaps due to the premature birth of his daughter who experienced significant health issues early in life and the death of his 33-year-old brother from pancreatic cancer.
 In response, Buchheit's wife April set up a fund to support the Intensive Care Nursery at UCSF Children's Hospital, where their daughter was treated.
 Buchheit also donated to CareMessage, a start up that "enables health care organizations to facilitate text and voice messaging-based outreach to promote greater patient engagement and improved self-care."

-LOOKING FORWARD: Buchheit's fortune, estimated at around $600 million, has barely been tapped and he doesn't appear to have a philanthropic vehicle yet.
+LOOKING FORWARD: Buchheit's fortune, estimated at around $600 million, has barely been tapped and he does not appear to have a philanthropic organization yet.